paoptu023/COMS6111-proj3/submit/README.md

              [RELIANT TRANS, INC. ] => [Running Late] -- (Conf: 91.1690496215 %  Supp: 26.4971889514 %)
              [RELIANT TRANS, INC. ] => [Heavy Traffic] -- (Conf: 86.6274179983 %  Supp: 25.177218284 %)

              buses from RELIANT TRANS, INC. are more likely to delay because of heavy traffic.
 From Google reviews we also find that this company only gets a rating of 2.6, and people complain that they don't come on time.

-    7. Additional Information: